astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/invalid_syntax.md

     # error: [invalid-syntax]
     pass

-# TODO: Why is there two diagnostics for the same error?

 # error: [invalid-syntax]
 # error: [invalid-syntax]
 # error: [invalid-syntax]
-# error: [unresolved-reference] "Name `pass` used when not defined"
 # error: [unresolved-reference] "Name `pass` used when not defined"
 for while in pass:
     pass